ROBERT “BEAR” ROYAL

 Royal has exhibited widely throughout the Niagara region.
 Notable exhibitions include a juried show at the Grimsby Public Art Gallery (2020), multiple solo exhibitions at Mahtay Café, and recurring presentations at the John Mann Gallery (2022–2024).
 His work has also been featured at the Niagara Falls Art Gallery and the NOTL Contemporary Art Gallery, as well as the White Galleon Gallery in 2025.

 A regular participant in juried exhibitions, Royal has received notable recognition at the Crystal Beach Art Show, earning 1st Prize in 2024 and 2nd Prize in 2025.
-Most recently, his work was selected for the Pelham Art Festival (2026), further affirming his growing national profile.
+Most recently, at the Pelham Art Festival (2026), he received two curated awards: Best in Show – Abstract and Best in Show – Nature Theme, further affirming his growing profile among collectors and curators alike.

 Collector’s Perspective: